X

 Link

 are available, allowing geometry optimizations with JOBTYPE = OPT and vibrational frequency calculations with JOBTYPE = FREQ.
 CNEO can be used with Hartree-Fock or with DFT in conjunction with the epc17-2 or epc19 electron-proton correlation functional and the electron exchange-correlation functionals available in Q-Chem.
-CNEO is currently implemented with only one quantum nucleus.
+Note that using CNEO with multiple quantum protons invokes the nuclear Hartree product approximation (Section 13.5.2.5).

 13.5.2.6 LR-NEO-TDDFT